 Pairing subdivisions with behavioral functions

-As part of an autism study funded by the Simons Foundation (see also Autism page), we are currently testing for sex differences in the organization of the IPL/TPJ, using local ICA, connectivity analysis and graph theory.
+As part of an autism study funded by the Simons Foundation (see also Autism page), we are currently testing for sex differences in the organization of the IPL/TPJ, using local ICA and connectivity analyses.
 We are using high-resolution fMRI data acquired at a very high field strength (7T), which gives us a greater chance to discover subtle differences in IPL/TPJ topography.
+We are also studying sex differences in children with ADHD.